 Dr Sukhpreet Singh is a Senior Lecturer at the University of Glasgow and CREATe Programme Leader.
+He is also the Director of MSc / LLM in IP, Innovation & the Creative Economy programme.

 His research on market based approaches to IP protection and exploitation, funded by ESRC, by industry, and by government grants, has been recognized internationally and has had impact on professional practice through publications, reports, and training seminars.